Abortion in Europe: Western Europe

 March for abortion rights in Dublin, 2012.

 Anti-abortion demonstration in Rome, 2019.

 King Baudouin of Belgium, a devout Catholic, stepped aside from his role as monarch due to his conscientious objection to abortion legislation in 1990; the law was approved by the Government of Belgium (acting as head of state) and Baudouin resumed his reign one day later.
 King Baudouin's letter on the issue, to his then Prime Minister, Wilfried Martens, is displayed in the BELvue Museum in Brussels.

 The Eighth Amendment of the Constitution of Ireland, approved by referendum in 1983, and the subsequent Protection of Life During Pregnancy Act 2013 limited abortion to cases where the pregnant woman's life was endangered.
 The law on abortion changed significantly to a very liberal policy in Ireland when, in 2018, the Eighth Amendment was repealed by a subsequent referendum.
 The resulting law allowed for abortion on request up to 12 weeks of pregnancy, and on more limited grounds at later stages.

 Abortion in Northern Ireland was liberalised in 2019 and 2020, from being permitted in cases of "risk of real and serious adverse effect on ... physical or mental health, which is either long term or permanent" to being available on request up to 12 weeks and on further grounds later in pregnancy.

-In March 2024, France became the first country to explicitly include the right to abortion in the Constitution influenced by the overturning of Roe v.
-Wade ruling in the US in 2022.
+In March 2024, France became the first country to explicitly include the right to abortion within its Constitution.
+This was characterised as a response to the overturning of Roe v.
+Wade in the U.S. in 2022.
+In March 2026, Luxembourg became the second country in the world to constitutionally safeguard abortion access.